benrobson/Rodney/README.md

 ## Roadmap (in Development)
 #### 1. Main
 - [ ] 1.0 Create the Bot Framework.
-- [ ] 1.1 Create a message handler.
+- [ ] 1.1 Create a basic command handler.
 - [ ] 1.2 Split Commands and Guild Events into a separate folder.

 #### 2. Guild Events (mostly in #auditlog)